fmoor/edgedb-docs/doc/ref/edgeql/operators.rst

 .. eql:operator:: PLUS: A + B

-    :optype A: int or str or bytes
+    :optype A: numeric or str or bytes
-    :optype B: int or str or bytes
+    :optype B: numeric or str or bytes
-    :returntype: int or str or bytes
+    :returntype: numeric or str or bytes

     Arithmetic addition.